MRL East Coast Rail Link: Second realignment

-This latest realignment will add 25 km more of rail tracks totaling to 665 km.
+This latest realignment will add 25 more kilometers of rail tracks totaling to 665 km.
 The first section from Kota Bharu to Gombak will be completed by December 2026.
 The section between Gombak Utara to Port Klang is targeted to be completed by January 2028.
+The northern extension from Kota Bharu to the Sungai Golok border is in discussion with Thai's authority as technical study is undergoing.

 The alignment was confirmed on 2 December 2021 after the Selangor state government agreed to having the original northern alignment known as Section C. The project cost remains unchanged at RM50.27b, with supplementary agreements signed to formalise the alignment.